microsoft/aspnet-docker/README.md

 > With the current release, you can't use `http://localhost` to browse your site from the container host.
 This is because of a known behavior in WinNAT, and will be resolved in future.
 Until that is addressed, you need to use the IP address of the container.

 Once the container starts, you'll need to finds its IP address so that you can connect to your running container from a browser.
-You use the `docker exec` command to do that:
+You use the `docker inspect` command to do that:

-`docker exec my-running-site ipconfig`
+`docker inspect -f "{{ .NetworkSettings.Networks.nat.IPAddress }}" my-running-site`

 You will see an output similar to this:

 ```
-Windows IP Configuration

-Ethernet adapter Ethernet 2:

-   Connection-specific DNS Suffix  . :
-   Link-local IPv6 Address . . . . . : fe80::91d:ce97:dd27:460d%5
-   IPv4 Address. . . . . . . . . . . : 172.31.194.61
-   Subnet Mask . . . . . . . . . . . : 255.240.0.0
-   Default Gateway . . . . . . . . . : 172.16.0.1
+172.28.103.186
 ```

-You can connect the running container using the IP address and configured port, `http://172.31.194.61:8000` in the example shown.
+You can connect the running container using the IP address and configured port, `http://172.28.103.186:8000` in the example shown.

 For a comprehensive tutorial on running an ASP.NET app in a container, check out [the tutorial on the docs site](https://docs.microsoft.com/en-us/dotnet/articles/framework/docker/aspnetmvc).